What Are Hotel Room Investments And Why Are They Profitable?

 Diversify your portfolio – This is a point to follow the last one.
 Because hotel property investment means you don’t have to rely on the property market’s volatile changes, it is a great investment to choose for diversifying and keeping your portfolio profitable.

 No further admin/management fees after purchase – After you purchase the property through a property consultancy agency, the admin and management fees are usually included in the price, so no further payments will be taken from your account.
-After investment period of 5 - 10 years you can get your initial capital back plus assured capital gains by activating the buy-back clause.
+After the investment period of 5 – 10 years you can get your initial capital back plus assured capital gains by activating the buy-back clause.
 Your NET income each year will remain at 8% and may even increase over time.